Locations:

 A note from Cleveland Clinic

 Noticing enlarged veins on your genitals can feel embarrassing.
-Feeling itchiness, fullness or pain in your vulva at the very moment that you’re noticing unsightly veins only adds insult to injury.
-Take comfort in knowing that these changes are likely short-term.
-And if they’re still around after your baby comes, your healthcare provider can recommend treatments that can bring you relief.
+Feeling itchiness, fullness or pain in your vulva at the very moment that you’re noticing these veins may add insult to injury.
+Take comfort in knowing that the changes are likely short-term.
+Many at-home treatments may make it easier to manage your symptoms.
+And if they’re still around after your baby comes, your healthcare provider can recommend additional treatments that can bring you relief.

 Medically Reviewed